cleuler/CDE-a-DPP-2/LO-A Estatística Básia e sua prática-9ed-cap17-TSH0.md

 ###### 17.24

-A hipótese alternativa para o teste no Exercício 17.23 é
+A hipÃ³tese alternativa para o teste no ExercÃ­cio 17.23 Ã©

 (a) Ha: $\\mu$ -=/= 18.